ginaaseo/stat184-sec2-ginaseo-madelinehughes-chelseasala/README.md

 Figure 2: Frequency of Film Genre Across 1978-2022

 This line graph tracks genre popularity from 1978 to 2022, with each genre represented by a distinct color.
 It highlights trends in the top three genres and examines changes in their frequency over time.

+Figure 3: Frequency of Top 3 Genres

+Figure 4: Average Movie Budgets from 1978-2000 and 2000-2022

+Figure 5: Average Movie Budgets from 1978-2000 and 2000-2022 (Outliers Removed)

 ## Usage of our project